01 of 06

 How to Turn an Old Mirror Into a Chalkboard

 You know that old saying about trash and treasure...
-Transform an old mirror–whether it's sitting in your basement or attic or you found one at a yard sale–into something you can use everyday, rather than letting it collect dust.
+Transform an old mirror--whether it's sitting in your basement or attic or you found one at a yard sale--into something you can use every day, rather than letting it collect dust.
 Quick and easy, this project takes a half hour to complete (not counting drying time).
-Plus, there's something a little fancier about using a chalkboard instead of a white board.
+Plus, there's something a little fancier about using a chalkboard instead of a whiteboard or bulletin board.
 This DIY adds an elegant yet organized touch to your interiors.

 Hang it in your kitchen, your home office, mudroom, or a kid's room for an at-a-glance reminder of what needs to be done on a day-to-day basis.Continue to 2 of 6 below.